g-liu/resume/README.md

 ======
 The source code for my resume, written in React.

-The resume template is based off of [Adrien Friggeri's CV Resume template](https://github.com/afriggeri/cv), which is available on ShareLaTeX.
-I mimicked Friggeri's design when I converted this resume to HTML.
+The resume template is based off of [Adrien Friggeri's CV Resume template](https://github.com/adrianforsius/friggeri-cv) but ported over to use React instead of LaTeX.

 You are welcome to clone and modify the source code to create a resume all your own.